Evaluations and transfer credit

 There are a number of other foreign credential evaluating services whose assessments may be accepted.
 In Canada, refer to the Alliance of Credential Evaluation Services of Canada.

-AU can also accept assessments from the U.S. from members of the National Association of Credential Evaluation Services (NACES) or the American Association of Collegiate Registrars and Admissions Officers Foreign Education Credential Service (AACRAO).
+AU can also accept assessments from the U.S. from members of the National Association of Credential Evaluation Services (NACES).

 While you wait